superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 Awesome, now that have the basics, check out the apps over in the [examples folder](https://github.com/superfluid-finance/protocol-monorepo/tree/dev/examples).

+### Examples

+We created a few [examples here](/examples).
+So that you don't have to start everything from the scratch.
+Clone a project, modify and play!

-## Troubleshooting
+### Troubleshooting

 One thing to keep in mind is that Superfluid relies on a persistent 1820 registry contract.
 This must be deployed before you can interact with the protocol.
-If you follow the examples using the `TestEnvironment` helper, you don't need to worry about it.
+If you follow the examples using the deployment scripts, you don't need to worry about it.

 If you want to see examples for manually deploying contracts, check out the [scripts folder](https://github.com/superfluid-finance/protocol-monorepo/tree/dev/packages/ethereum-contracts/scripts).